LL - US Reships (has not received order) Process

 A. Confirm the address, and offer an explanation as to why the package may be delayed.

-B. Issue a $10 refund for packages beyond 7 days.
+B. Send a Free product coupon for US packages beyond 7 days.

 2. STALLED Packages: We consider a package "stalled" If there have been NO tracking updates for 14 business days.
-In this case, we automatically refund $10 (if this wasn't previously done), confirm the customer's address, and let the customer know that since there have been shipping updates for 14 business days we'll reship the order AND send them a label, so they can return the stalled package when it arrives.
+In this case, we confirm the customer's address, and let the customer know that since there have not been shipping updates for 14 business days we'll reship the order AND send them a label, so they can return the stalled package when it arrives.
 Once the customer confirms their address, you will assign the ticket with a note to the FulFillment Team for a reship/label/refund.

 • Confirm their address is correct by providing the address we used.
 If it has previously been confirmed, skip this step.

-• Notate the HelpScout ticket of your actions, and add a note to the FulFillment team about what they need to do (send a new package, to where, and WHY/label/$10 refund).
+• Notate the ticket of your actions, and add a note to the FulFillment team about what they need to do (send a new package, to where, and WHY/label/).

 • Once the address is confirmed: Note the ticket Assign it to the Fulfillment team and leave the ticket in Active status.